-Add to that the challenge of overseeing flights destined for vital combat and transport missions both at home, abroad, and in the middle of the ocean, and you've got Navy Air Traffic Controllers (AC).
-It's no breeze to secure an enlistment contract as an AC, but in addition to a rewarding military career, it sure can't hurt your chances of cutting the line for those civilian positions a bit.
+Add to that the challenge of overseeing flights destined for vital combat and transport missions at home, abroad, and in the middle of the ocean, and you've got a U.S Navy air traffic controller (AC).
+It's not easy to secure an enlistment contract as an AC, but it's a rewarding military career.
+And after retirement from the Navy, it puts you in a good position for a civilian job.

 Duties and Responsibilities